100 Notable alumni of

 -

-Barry Strachan Gardiner is a British politician who has served as Member of Parliament (MP) for Brent North since 1997.
+Barry Strachan Gardiner is a British politician who has served as Member of Parliament (MP) for Brent North from 1997 until the seat's abolition in 2024 and Brent West since 2024.
 He is a member of the Labour Party.

 -